-No holiday drinks canon would be complete without an egg nog recipe.
+No holiday drinks canon would be complete without egg nog recipes.
 Egg nog’s history can be traced back to the medieval English drink posset, which was a hot egg-based wine or ale mixture, but variations can now be found around the world.
 In colonial America, it was often spiked with rum or whiskey; Germans have been known to include white wine in recipes; and France’s lait de poule (hen’s milk) incorporates orange flower water and Cognac.
-Here are a few of our other favorite recipes.
+Here are a few of our favorite takes.

 Every year, Gary Butch, co-owner of James Beard Award-winning restaurant Elizabeth on 37th in Savannah, Georgia, whips up a big batch of homemade eggnog for the holidays.
 The powdered sugar adds to the creamy consistency, while fruit brandies lend extra depth of flavor.

 With a name translating to “little coconut” as a nod to the coconut cream in the recipe, Coquito is a tropical version of egg nog spiked with rum, sweetened condensed milk, eggs and coconut milk.
 Many point to Puerto Rico as its birthplace, and iterations can be found throughout the Caribbean.
 Author Vianney Rodriguez of Sweet Life has a family recipe here.